Our latest updates

 Satellite Data-based Forest Mapping: CopPhil Hosts Practical Training in the Philippines

-In May 2025, we hosted a 2-day practical session of the Earth Observation-based pilot service dedicated to crop mapping.
+On 29 May and 19 June 2025, we hosted a series of practical training sessions dedicated to our Earth Observation-based pilot service on forest mapping.

 Supporting Coastal Resilience: CopPhil’s Practical Training on Benthic Habitat Monitoring